 • Obtain title insurance policy

-• Close escrow when all terms of agreement of seller and buyer are complete
+• Close escrow when all instructions of seller and buyer are met

-• Disburse funds and finalize instructions
+• Disburse payments and finish instructions

 Mortgage Escrow Account